Tornadoes of 2013: May 22 (Russia)

-May 26–31
+May 26–31 (United States)

 A large, slow moving system produced 134 tornadoes across the Great Plains in the last week of May.
 Many tornadoes, some strong to violent, touched down across Kansas and Nebraska from the 27th through the 29th, with weaker tornadoes recorded in other states.
 One of the most notable tornadoes of the outbreak was a 2.6 mi wide wedge tornado that struck near El Reno, Oklahoma on the evening of May 31.
 It was the widest tornado ever recorded.
 The tornado was initially rated an EF5, with estimated winds being measured at >295 mph by a mobile Doppler radar; however, the worst damage was rated EF3, thus on August 30, 2013, the tornado's rating was downgraded to EF3.
 Eight deaths were attributed to this tornado including four storm chasers; TWISTEX project leader Tim Samaras, his son Paul, fellow chaser Carl Young, and amateur storm chaser Richard Charles Henderson.
 That same evening, a large EF3 tornado moved through several St. Louis suburbs, resulting in major damage and two injuries.
 In total, the outbreak resulted in 134 tornadoes.

 June

-There were 145 tornadoes reported in the U.S. in June, of which 128 were confirmed.

-June 9–10
+June 9–10 (United States)

 As a strong system moved through the United States, numerous tornadoes were reported.
 On June 9, an EF0 tornado struck the Ulysses, Kentucky area, causing minor damage.
 Two brief tornadoes touched down in Franklin County, Tennessee as well.
 An EF2 just north of Adairville, Kentucky on June 10 caused extensive damage along its 14 mi track.
 Four tornadoes caused mostly minor damage in Maryland on June 10, as well as a few others causing damage in Virginia, North Carolina, South Carolina, and Delaware.